simonsobs/nemo/README.md

 **Note**: Versions in the git respository after the last tagged release (v18.06) use a new config file format (.yml) - see the [examples/](examples/) directory.
 Nemo is now also compatible with both Python 3.x and Python 2.x.
 In future, we may support only Python 3.x.
-This requires a Python 3.x compatible version of Flipper (see below).

 Listed below are tagged, internal releases of nemo: